dive4dec/Signaling_server/readme.md

 ```
 ## Deploy the server using Kubernetes

-Modify the `values.yaml` for configuring your own image name, domain name, URL, and ip whitelist, if applicable.
+Modify the `values.yaml` for configuring your own image name, domain name, URL, and ip whitelist before the deployment.

-Create a new namespace
+Then, create a new namespace
 ```
 kubectl create namespace my_namespace
 ```